 Has the moss agate been treated or dyed?

-No. The green inclusions are natural — metallic oxides formed during the crystallization of chalcedony.
+No. The green inclusions are natural — metallic oxides formed during the crystallization of the chalcedony.
 No detectable treatment.
 Statement based on lapidary observation; the piece does not include formal gemological certification.

 Is this piece translucent?